keiran-rowell/keiran-rowell.github.io/_posts/2026-12-12-the-delian-mode.md

 'Hamilton' connection

 Hamilton.
-Creator of the Federal Reserve; *the* global benchmark for Funds interest rates, vendor of U.S. Treasuries, and lender of last resort.
+Creator of the Federal Reserve; *the* global benchmark for Funds interest rates, vendor of US Treasuries, and lender of last resort.
 Hero of the 2015 Broadway historical hip-hop/classical [runaway success](https://youtu.be/DSCKfXpAGHc?si=79B6xRXz-cZevJ_m).
 It was wildly popular and audiences were humming about *The Room Where it Happens* just a year before electing a leader whose anti-federalist tendencies and refusal to relinquish power strike close to fears the Founding Fathers had that their American experiment in government would be brought to an end by a democratically elected president who would [proceed to dismantle the checks and balances on the reins of power](https://www.theatlantic.com/magazine/archive/2025/12/trump-third-term-authoritarianism/684616/).

 ### Empire Building